I am a physicist / materials scientist, currently a staff scientist at Argonne National Laboratory’s Applied Materials Division.

 My current research focuses on the following areas:

 • The physics and chemistry of growth, and the relationship between surface kinetics, structure, and properties of materials.
 Basically how stuff is made (and unmade), from fundamental physics to manufacturing.
-My research in this area leverages both simulations, machine learning, and in-situ characterization techniques to explore fundamental questions, accelerate discovery and its transition to manufacturing.
+My research in this area leverages simulations, machine learning, and in-situ characterization techniques to explore fundamental questions, accelerate discovery and its transition to manufacturing.
 I have focused primarily on atomic layer deposition, a thin film growth technique that is widely used in microelectronics and for energy applications.

 • Neuromorphic computing, or brain-inspired computing, both at the architecture/computational and the implementation/materials level.
 In particular I am interested in exploring novel architectures capable of learning in real time, processing data really fast, and computing under resource-constrained scenarios.
 In my research, I have used primarily the insect brain as a source of inspiration, exploring both novel algorithms and their implementation for AI at the edge and a new generation of detectors.